vlasscontreras/php-trainer/README.md

 ##### Inner Join

 This is the default type of join in MySQL (hence, the `INNER` in `INNER JOIN` is effectively optional).
-This type will _join_ the records that match in both tables, and exclude anything that does not match.
+This type will _join_ the records that match in both tables and exclude anything that does not match.

 When we say _match_, we're referring to the indicated column value from the left table (`customers`) that have the same value on the indicated column value from the right table (`cities`).